Development & Characterization of Electrodes for large-scale Xenon Time Projection Chambers: Parallel-Wire Electrodes

 For each measurement, we obtained a stress-strain curve.
 The linear part of the stress-strain curve is defined as the elastic range of a material.
 A linear function can be fitted to the elastic range, where the slope is defined as the Young's Modulus.
 The YTS is defined as the stress at which the material starts to deform permanently.
 The value can be estimated by the intersection point between the stress-strain curve and the linear fit shifted by a certain amount.
 The conventional shift, or offset, is 0.2\%, measuring the stress where the material is permanently deformed by 0.2\%.
 To fullfil the more stringent requirement of sagging, we used an offset of 0.01\% instead.

-To test the reliability of the pin fixation after a thermal cycle, we performed an additional tensile test after the system underwent a thermal cycle in a \SI{200}{K} cold bath.
+To test the reliability of the pin fixation after a thermal cycle, we performed an additional tensile test after the system underwent a thermal cycle in a \SI{200}{K} cold bath, which is close to the detector operating temperature of \SI{175}{K} \cite{nt_instrument}.
 We cooled down the setup for 1 minute until the measured temperature around the wire, monitored by a PT100 sensor, stabilized at \SI{200}{K}.
 Then, we took out the setup to warm it up until the temperature around the wire went back to room temperature before the tensile test.
-In case of a significant thermal relaxation between the copper pin fixation, the wire could slip, resulting in a reduction in the measured YTS and UTS values, which was not observed.
+In case of a significant thermal relaxation between the copper pin fixation, the wire could slip, resulting in a reduction in the measured YTS and ultimate tensile strength (UTS) values, which was not observed.

-The resulting values of YTS for an offset of 0.01\% at different temperatures are shown in \autoref{fig:wire_test_result}.
+The resulting values of YTS for an offset of 0.01\% as well as the UTS at different temperatures are shown in \autoref{fig:wire_test_result}.

 The temperature was the average value recorded by the two PT100 sensors inside the bath.
 The error bound represents the maximum and minimum temperatures recorded by the sensors throughout each measurement.
-For each measurement, different fitting ranges that resulted in an $R^2$ value greater than 0.99 were used to obtain the YTS and the error.
+For each measurement, the YTS and its error were obtained from linear regressions performed over different fitting ranges, with the ranges chosen to ensure $R^2 > 0.99$.
 The length of the vertical part of the wire, which was not submerged in the cold bath, was checked to be an insignificant error compared to the fitting error.
 The error on the change in length and rolling friction was also estimated to be negligible.
 We validated the measurement by comparing the YTS at 0.2\% offset to the data sheet values.
 For CFW, the mean value we measured at room temperature is consistent with the datasheet value, being $744\pm12$\SI{}{MPa} and \SI{725}{MPa} respectively.
 The error bar is the standard deviation of the measurements to account for systematics between configurations.
 For the Dahmen wire, the 0.2\% offset at room temperature was out of the operating range of our setup.
 A datasheet value was not available for the Vogelsang wire sample.
+The UTS was determined as the maximum stress in the stress–strain curve for each measurement, provided that the wire sample broke.
+Similarly to the YTS measurement, for some wire samples from Dahmen and Volgesang, breakage did not occur within the maximum strain achievable with the experimental setup.